 In the fast path, the additional protocol fields have to be processed.
-For Quick-Start these are located in an IP option, otherwise normally treated in the slow path.
+For Quick-Start these are located in an IP option, which is normally treated in the slow path.
 For XCP they are placed in a separate protocol above IP.
 XCP requires that some global counters are updated initially, according to the fields of the received packet.
 For both protocols, the field containing the bandwidth request has to be modified depending on global state variables, such as the total granted bandwidth for Quick-Start or the positive and negative capacity for XCP.
-Accordingly, some of these variables have to be changed, too.
+Accordingly, these variables have to be updated.

-In the slow path, per output port several global variables have to be updated periodically.
+In the slow path, several global variables have to be updated periodically.
 For Quick-Start the spare bandwidth has to be calculated.
 The update interval is configurable.
 For XCP a total of seven global variables need to be changed every average round-trip time.